raspberrypilearning/blender-tree-of-cubes/en/step_5.md

 ![Blender handles](images/blender-handles-menu-2.png)

 + Select the cube end from the menu.
-The handles should have cube ends.
+The handles should now have cube ends.

 ![Blender cube ends](images/blender-cube-ends.png)

-This allows you to squeeze and stretch the cube into whatever shape you want it to be.
+The cube ends allow you to squeeze and stretch the cube into whatever shape you want it to be.

 + Squeeze and stretch the cube in a way that it starts to look like a tree trunk.
 For example: